babebbu/TNI-CWC-TheFools-FakeNews/README.md

 # TNI-CWC-TheFools-FakeNews
-This lab has a bunch of vulnerabilities which includes SQL Injection, XSS, Insecure File Uploads, Privilege Escalation.
+This lab has a bunch of vulnerabilities which includes
+- SQL Injection
+- XSS (Cross-Site Scripting)
+- Insecure File Uploads
+- Privilege Escalation.

 ## Requirements
 - Ubuntu 18.04 LTS (Bionic Beaver)